Adult Mental Health Services

 Developmental and Disability-Focused Services

-These services provide support for adults with developmental disabilities, ensuring they can live independently and with dignity.
+These services provide support for adults with learning disabilities, ensuring they can live on their own and with dignity.
 They focus on long-term care, personal growth, and everyday assistance to improve quality of life.

-Long-term care planning helps you prepare for the future.
-It ensures your loved ones or yourself get proper support and services.
+Prepare for the future with long-term care planning.
 You can coordinate housing, personal care, and medical needs in a way that fits your situation.

 Adult foster care navigation guides adults with mental health or developmental disabilities to safe, supportive homes.
 These facilities provide daily assistance while promoting independence.

-You can access support for independent living and personal care through adult behavioral health services.
-These programs help you manage daily tasks, like cooking or cleaning, so you can stay in your home.
+These programs help you manage daily tasks like cooking or cleaning, so you can stay in your home.

-Meals on Wheels delivers fresh and nutritious meals right to your door.
+Meals on Wheels will deliver fresh and nutritious meals right to your door.
 This service ensures older adults or those unable to cook have healthy food options every day.
-It helps improve both physical wellness and peace of mind by reducing stress over meal prep.

 Qualified residents in Oakland County may apply for these resources today!

 Prevention programs protect older adults from abuse and neglect.
-They focus on educating families, caregivers, and the community.
 These programs teach how to spot warning signs of harm like unexplained injuries or sudden isolation.

 Training for caregivers ensures respectful care that meets an elder’s needs.